CurtisMRoberts/Dissertation/README.md

 The original PRIME clinical trial dataset is not included in this repository because it is restricted-access clinical trial data.

 The file `prime_full_demo_50.csv` is a privacy-preserved demonstration subset.
-Subject identifiers have been replaced and observed tumour-burden values have been perturbed.
+Subject identifiers have been replaced and added noise has been placed on the observed tumour-burden values.
 This file is provided only to illustrate the data structure and code workflow; hence, it will not reproduce the numerical results reported in the dissertation.